Floressek/Floressek/README.md

 Hello!
 I'm Simon, a 20-year-old Computer Science enthusiast with a passion for technology and its potential to change the world.
 Currently on a journey through the vast and ever-evolving landscape of tech, I'm exploring different areas to find my niche.
 When I'm not immersed in my studies, I cherish the time spent reading, mastering the game of chess, and coding projects that pique my curiosity.

-## 🔍 Exploring the Horizons

-The world of Computer Science is vast, and I'm on a mission to explore as much of it as possible.
-From the depths of software development to the frontiers of artificial intelligence, my academic journey is about discovering what resonates with my passions and skills.
-I'm always on the lookout for new challenges that stretch my capabilities and deepen my understanding.

 ## 📚 Interests

 - **Reading**: Whether it's the latest tech news, classic literature, or cutting-edge research papers, reading is my window to the world's knowledge.